 After a wander through the hall to see the floats, head over to the nearby grounds of Sakurajima-Hachimangu Shrine.
 Explore the grounds, which won’t take long, but beautiful to see.

 After visiting the shrine, complete your day of explorations with a leisurely stroll along the temple-line path called the Higashiyama Walkway.

-For the last full day in Takayama, we highly recommend a day trip to enjoy sensational views of the Japanese Alps from the Shinhotaka Ropeway.
-Stop in at Shinhodaka-no-yu Onsen on the way back for a unique treat.
+the Japanese Alps from the Shinhotaka Ropeway.
+Stop in at Shinhodaka-no-Yu Onsen on the way back for a unique treat.

 Where to Stay in Takayama

 Wondering where to stay whilst visiting Takayama?
 Here is a list of the most popular accommodation options to make your planning easy.

 1. Most Popular Ryokan: Oyado Koto No Yume

 Situated in the real heart of Takayama, this ryokan is not only beautiful but is also the most popular.
 Rooms feature Japanese style tatami-mat flooring and traditional futon bedding.
 Guests can soak in both an indoor or outdoor hot-spring bath, or if you prefer to be more private, there is a semi-outdoor hot tub as well.

 If you can find a room available at this ryokan snap it up as it is by far the most popular ryokan in all of Takayama.

 2. Most popular 4-Star hotel: Best Western Hotel Takayama